Saturday, December 14, 2024

 So, in obvious panic because no-one was learning Pitman shorthand anymore, Pitman came up with Pitmanscript.
 It was half-english.

-I practised an hour every night in front of my text books and my tape recorder (sorry I wiped you off the tape, Elvis).
-I read out loud the long texts from my advanced exercise book, then played them back.
-I finished the book, and started again, and then again.
+I practised an hour every night in front of my text books and my cassette recorder (sorry I wiped you off the tape, Elvis).
+I read out loud the long texts from my advanced exercise book - eyes focussed on my watch, to get the words evenly spaced to the minute - then played the texts back as I furiously tried to keep up.
+Once I finished the book, I started again, at a higher speed.

-I sat the Public Service Junior Shorthand-Typing Exam.
-Eighty Words Per Minute.
+I sat the Trades Certification Board Shorthand-Typing Exam, 80 Words Per Minute.
 The piece the teacher read out from had the word "Monarchy" in the title.
 I couldn't figure out how to Pitmanscript that word.
 I hesitated too long.
 After that, all was lost.
 I scrawled everything else, missing out on so many sentences.

 I failed the exam.
 I had sat it at a regular college, alongside fifth form girls.
 My fault that I failed, nothing really to do with the reader (though instead of reading the whole thing at the same speed as she was supposed to do, she tended to read phrases rather fast.
 Maybe because the kids in the class were used to the shortened phrases of regular Pitmans Shorthand, so she was helping them out.
 No-no-no, I'm not bitter...)